-Exhibit Number Description 31.1 Certification of the Chief Executive Officer pursuant to Rule 13a-14(a) (filed herewith) 31.2 Certification of the Chief Financial Officer pursuant to Rule 13a-14(a) (filed herewith) 32.1 Certification of the Chief Executive Officer pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (furnished herewith) 32.2 Certification of the Chief Financial Officer pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (furnished herewith) 101.INS The following materials from the Registrant's Quarterly Report on Form 10-Q for the quarter ended March 31, 2020, are formatted in Inline XBRL: (i) Condensed Consolidated Statements of Financial Condition as of March 31, 2020 and December 31, 2019, (ii) Condensed Consolidated Statements of Operations for the three months ended March 31, 2020 and 2019, (iii) Condensed Consolidated Statements of Comprehensive Income for the three months ended March 31, 2020 and 2019, (iv) Condensed Consolidated Statements of Changes in Equity for the three months ended March 31, 2020 and 2019, (v) Condensed Consolidated Statements of Cash Flows for the three months ended March 31, 2020 and 2019, (v) Condensed Consolidated Financial Statements, tagged as blocks of text including detailed tags 101.SCH Inline XBRL Taxonomy Extension Schema 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase 101.LAB Inline XBRL Taxonomy Extension Label Linkbase 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase 104 Cover page from the Company's Quarterly Report on Form 10-Q for the quarter ended March 31, 2020 is formatted in Inline XBRL (and contained in Exhibit 101)
+Exhibit Number Description 31.1 Certification of the Co-Chief Executive Officer pursuant to Rule 13a-14(a) (filed herewith) 31.2 Certification of the Co-Chief Executive Officer pursuant to Rule 13a-14(a) (filed herewith) 31.3 Certification of the Chief Financial Officer pursuant to Rule 13a-14(a) (filed herewith) 32.1 Certification of the Co-Chief Executive Officer pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (furnished herewith) 32.2 Certification of the Co-Chief Executive Officer pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (furnished herewith) 32.3 Certification of the Chief Financial Officer pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (furnished herewith) 101.INS The following materials from the Registrant's Quarterly Report on Form 10-Q for the quarter ended September 30, 2020, are formatted in Inline XBRL: (i) Condensed Consolidated Statements of Financial Condition as of September 30, 2020 and December 31, 2019, (ii) Condensed Consolidated Statements of Operations for the three and nine months ended September 30, 2020 and 2019, (iii) Condensed Consolidated Statements of Comprehensive Income for the three and nine months ended September 30, 2020 and 2019, (iv) Condensed Consolidated Statements of Changes in Equity for the three and nine months ended September 30, 2020 and 2019, (v) Condensed Consolidated Statements of Cash Flows for the nine months ended September 30, 2020 and 2019, (v) Condensed Consolidated Statements, tagged as blocks of text including detailed tags 101.SCH Inline XBRL Taxonomy Extension Schema 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase 101.LAB Inline XBRL Taxonomy Extension Label Linkbase 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase 104 Cover page from the Company's Quarterly Report on Form 10-Q for the quarter ended September 30, 2020 is formatted in Inline XBRL (and contained in Exhibit 101)